Dire Straits: 1980–1984: Making Movies, Love Over Gold and other side projects

-1985–1986: The Brothers in Arms era and international success
+1985–1986: Brothers in Arms and international success

-Dire Straits returned to recording at the end of 1984 and began recording tracks at Air Studios in Montserrat for their upcoming fifth studio album, to be titled Brothers in Arms, with Mark Knopfler and Neil Dorfsman producing.
+Dire Straits returned to recording at the end of 1984 and began recording tracks at George Martin's AIR Studios in Montserrat for their upcoming fifth studio album, to be titled Brothers in Arms, with Mark Knopfler and Neil Dorfsman producing.
 The recording sessions saw further personnel changes.
-Mandel had returned to session work and the band added a full-time second keyboardist, Guy Fletcher, who had previously worked as a session musician with Roxy Music and on the Cal soundtrack.
-Guitarist Hal Lindes left the band during the recording sessions and was replaced by New York guitarist Jack Sonni.
+Taking the place of Tommy Mandel, Guy Fletcher joined Dire Straits full time so that the band had a permanent second keyboardist.
+Fletcher had previously worked as a session musician with Roxy Music and on Aztec Camera’s second album (released in 1984 and produced by Knopfler), and he had also worked with Knopfler on the Cal and Comfort and Joy soundtracks.
+Hal Lindes left the band early on during the recording sessions and was replaced in December 1984 by Jack Sonni, a New York-based guitarist and longstanding friend of Knopfler (although Sonni's contribution to the album was minimal).

-According to a Sound on Sound magazine interview with Neil Dorfsman, the style of then-permanent drummer Terry Williams was considered to be unsuitable for the desired sound of the album during the first month of the recording sessions.
-Williams was released from the recording sessions and temporarily replaced by jazz session drummer Omar Hakim, who re-recorded the album's drum parts before leaving for other commitments.
-Both Hakim and Williams are credited on the album, although Williams' single contribution was the improvised cadenza at the beginning of "Money for Nothing".
-The remainder of the album features Hakim on drums.
-Williams would be back in the band for the music videos and the 1985–1986 Brothers in Arms world tour that followed.
+According to a Sound on Sound magazine interview with Neil Dorfsman, the drumming style of Terry Williams was considered to be unsuitable for the desired sound of the album during the first month of the recording sessions at Montserrat.
+Williams was released from the recording sessions and temporarily replaced by jazz session drummer Omar Hakim, who re-recorded the album's drum parts within three days before leaving for other commitments.
+Both Hakim and Williams are credited on the album, although Williams’ sole contribution on the finished album was the improvised crescendo at the beginning of "Money for Nothing" and the rockabilly track "Walk of Life".
+According to another interview with Dorfsman, Williams played toms and tom fills throughout "Money for Nothing" and "Walk of Life", while Omar Hakim played drums on all the remaining tracks on the album.
+According to Williams, he recorded all his drum parts to a click track which he felt hindered his ability to channel the rhythmic feel he wanted.
+Around six weeks after the recording sessions started, Williams voiced his disappointment to Mark Knopfler over some of his playing so far after listening to a playback of what was recorded; shortly after this, he was dismissed from the sessions.
+Williams would however be back in the band as a full time member for the music videos and the 1985–1986 Brothers in Arms world tour that followed.